About the Fellowship

 The Wayne Vucinich Fellowship is a twelve-week residential fellowship at the Stanford University Center for Russian, East European and Eurasian Studies (CREEES).
 During the fellowship period, the Vucinich Fellow is expected to pursue her or his independent research in residency and to participate actively in the scholarly activities of the Center.
 The fellow will have access to Stanford University Libraries and the Hoover Institution Library and Archives as well as a community of scholars at Stanford.
 The fellow will hold a lecture, seminar or workshop on his or her research, organized by CREEES.

-The fellowship is open to scholars working on the region in any discipline.
-A PhD in hand is required at the time the residency begins.
-Preference will be given to scholars who have completed the PhD (or equivalent) in the past five years and who are residents of countries that fall under the direct purview of the Center: Russia, East Europe, the Caucasus, and Central Asia (including Afghanistan).
+The fellowship is open to scholars in any discipline whose research focuses on historical or contemporary topics in Russia, East Europe, the Caucasus, or Central Asia.
+Scholars who have received the PhD within the past five years are eligible to apply.
+(A PhD in hand is required at the time the residency begins.)
+Preference will be given to scholars who are residents of countries that fall under the direct purview of the Center: Russia, East Europe, the Caucasus, and Central Asia.

 A complete application consists of the following materials: